 Footprint was founded as an expression of Hope, Protest, and Respect by its founders, Sarosh Cooper, PhD and Herzel Yerushalmi, PhD, LPC.
 Footprint's staff and services aspire to offer hope for a more satisfying life, a space to voice protest, and a deep respect for all of us being simply human.
 This is an experience that diminishes feelings of hurt and fuels empowerment, self-respect and purpose.
-These principles have served as a compass for Dr. Cooper and Dr. Yerushalmi for decades in their individual clinical practice and as colleagues at Rutger's University for the past 10 years prior to founding Footprint.
+These principles serve as a compass for us at Footprint.

 Sarosh Cooper, PhD